Badgerati/Pode/docs/Tutorials/Routes/Examples/RestApiSessions.md

 For the login endpoint, you would the request and supply the normal `Authorization` header.

-The second route will require the session to be sent in the request's `X-Pode-SessionId` header, and will expire and destory the session:
+The second route will require the session to be sent in the request's `pode.sid` header, and will expire and destory the session:

 ```powershell
 Add-PodeRoute -Method Post -Path '/logout' -Middleware (Get-PodeAuthMiddleware -Name 'Login' -Logout)